Flame-eth/peeswap/README.md

-# Peepswap
+# Peeswap

-Peepswap is a decentralized web swapping protocol designed to facilitate easy and secure asset swapping.
+Peeswap is a decentralized web swapping protocol designed to facilitate easy and secure asset swapping.
 The project is split into two main parts:

 - **Client**: A front-end application built with Vite and TypeScript.
 - **Web3**: A back-end service built with Rust.